 The Pay-As-Cut Sale

 - Flexibility—the ability to make minor changes during the harvest.
-Example 1: You decide to leave a small area originally included in the sale area.
+Example 1: You decide to leave a small area uncut that was originally included in the sale area.
 Since the trees have yet to be paid for, you can exclude the area if your contract allows.
 Example 2: A marked leave-tree gets damaged.
 You can have it cut, be paid, and mark another leave-tree to take its place.
 Example 3: You add areas or additional trees to the sale.

 - The seller assumes all of the risks for loss due to poor product merchandising, theft, trees left uncut, waste, insects, and storm damage.

-- No guaranteed sale revenue.
+- No guaranteed amount of sale revenue.

 Most timber buyers prefer this method due to a number of reasons including no or low money up front, little risk of losing money, limited time investment, and less need for monitoring product separation because the seller (you) are taking the loss if higher value products get thrown in the pulpwood pile.

 Sellers should bear in mind that most loggers make their money based on production.
 It is in their best interest to get the truck loaded and on the road as quickly as possible, meaning sometimes higher value products will get thrown in with lower value ones to finish out a load.
-Many of the individual buyers I deal with are running half a dozen crews or more each (dealing with markets, buying timber to keep them going, etc.) and don’t have the time (even if they had the inclination) to stand out on the job and monitor their logging contractors product separations.
+Many of the individual buyers I deal with are running half a dozen crews or more each (dealing with markets, buying timber to keep them going, etc.) and don’t have the time (even if they had the inclination) to stand out on the job all day and monitor their logging contractors product separations.
 The buyer and logging contractor you deal with for this type of sale should be chosen carefully.

 Product merchandising issues are one of the main reasons that it is preferable to utilize the pay-as-cut sale type only when product separations are fairly cut and dry, such as in pine first thinnings (usually all pulpwood) or second thinnings (mostly pulpwood and chip-n-saw).
 This simplicity keeps the separations to a minimum, allowing easier monitoring and greater logger production.